gkobilansky/santas-specialties/site/content/menu/seasonal-veggies.md

 ---
-title: "Roasted seasonal veggies"
+title: "Roasted Seasonal Veggies \U0001F33D "
-description: "this is a description"
+description: this is a description
-price: "35"
+price: '35'
-type: "side"
+type: side
 ---